leodev12345/GitPi/README.md

 To view more repository info click on the repository name.

+To change branch select a different branch from the dropdown menu and click change branch.

+To view a specific file click on its name in the file tree and the link will redirect you to the file viewer.

 If you want to rename, delete or change description of some repositories you can click the tree dots on the top navigation bar which will lead you to the more options page where you can also log out of the app.

 Also note when you delete a repository it's only deleted from the app and not from the server, I did this for security reasons.